Home Blog Page 3

 Without any extra money, soaring inflation and energy costs and a staffing crisis, it’s no surprise that they are looking to volunteers and retired clinicians to save the day!

-John Lister from ‘the Lowdown’ has written an excellent analysis of the plan – very readable and not too long – a highly recommended read.
+John Lister from ‘the Lowdown’ has written an excellent analysis of the plan – very readable and not too long – highly recommended read.

 It was good to be back on the streets again last week talking to local people about what’s happening to our NHS.
 We were not surprised to hear stories of long waits for mental health support; long waits for surgery and long waits in A&E. When people eventually get some help they are happy with the care they get and sympathise with overworked staff doing their best.